Women in Maya society: Women's role in rituals

-In addition to the ideological basis for high female's status, women exercised agency through their labor during the historic period.
-The labor of women was very important, both socially and economically but their participation in public ritual was limited; because of the potential ethnocentric and geographic bias.
+In addition to the ideological basis for high female status, women exercised agency through their labor during the historic period.
+The labor of women was very important, both socially and economically but their participation in public rituals was limited; because of the potential ethnocentric and geographic bias.
 There may have been temporal and/or regional differences in the degree of female participation in ritual.

 Gender roles

-Men and women performed differing tasks: "males produce[d] food by agricultural labor, and helped women make babies but females process[ed] the products of the field to make them edible."
+Men and women performed differing tasks: "Males produce[d] food by agricultural labor, and helped women make babies but females process[ed] the products of the field to make them edible."
 In addition to raising deer when necessary, women had religious responsibilities related to household rituals.
 Women held important daily roles in this aspect of life.
 While young boys were being taught hunting skills, "the girl was trained in the household, and she was taught how to keep the domestic religious shrines."

 Women were associated with the ritual practice of religion, as well as the beliefs themselves.
 The Moon Goddess is one of the most prominent gods in the Maya pantheon.
 Through her relations with the other gods, she produced the Maya population.
 The local rulers claimed descent from the Moon Goddess.

 Gender in ancient Maya art is ambiguous..
-In some images of heir recognition, this duality is explicit: there is a male figure on one side of the newly anointed, and a female figure on the other side.
+In some images of their heir recognition, this duality is explicit: there is a male figure on one side of the newly anointed, and a female figure on the other side.

-Mayan girls are pressured to conform to their mother's viewpoints and not think independently.

-Mayan women were attacked and driven out of their homes in Guatemala by the military during conflict.
-Ladino Guatemalans supported the Guatemalan military in its attack against the Mayans and driving them out of their homes during the 1980s Mayan women were subjected to rape by the Guatemalan military.

-Mayans had patrilineal families and elite Mayan men practiced polygamy.
-Mayan women are vicious against unfaithful partners.

-Mayan babies and their mothers share the same bed.

-Guatemalan Mayan girls have a low rate of education and come from impoverished backgrounds.
-Primary education was finished by just 10% of Mayan girls since the poverty stricken Mayan girls have a large dropout rate.

 Textiles

-The prevalence of females in rituals reflects the importance of women to Maya social structure during the Classic period (AD 250– AD 900).
+The prevalence of women in rituals reflects the importance of women to the Maya social structure during the Classic period (AD 250– AD 900).
 Women were the primary weavers of textiles, which formed a major part of any ancient Mesoamerican economy.
 Based on ethnohistory and iconography, the Maya were huge producers of material for both internal and external use.
 However, the archaeological classification of textile production is complicated in any tropical region because of issues of conservation.